Spentine/Spentris/documentation/docs.md

     - `defaultValues.js`
       - *contains the default values `MenuHandler` will contain, which it can then use to generate values for the game engine*
     - `menu.js`
-      - *will handle the menus and integrate closely with the HTML and CSS*
+      - *current (and 2nd) version of `MenuHandler` more centralized menus and a function-based approach*
-    - `menuV2.js`
+      - *do not mention v2 any more when referencing it, it is a bit redundant to keep repeating it*
-      - *new version of `menu.js` that has more centralized menus and a function-based approach*
+      - *in the future, if this is replaced, use V3 at the end of class names (or not depending on how much i change)*
   - `skins`
     - *contains images with texture data*
     - *ghost.png also contains images for the next piece spawn*